 The portfolios will be judged by a panel of respected local artists and educators.
-The work will be judged on uniqueness, clarity, and consistency of vision and the quality of a finished print (printing, mounting and spotting).
+The work will be judged on uniqueness, clarity, consistency of vision, and the quality of a finished print (printing, mounting and spotting).

 EXHIBITION AND AWARDS CEREMONY

 The Awards Ceremony will be held at 6PM on Wednesday May 7, 2014 at the Marjorie Evans Gallery, Sunset Center, 9th and San Carlos Carmel, CA. Exhibition dates May 1-31, 2014.